-Status of the National Verifier in NLAD Opt-Out States
+National Verifier Full Launch in NLAD Opt-Out States (1/2)

 California, Oregon, and Texas have managed eligibility verification and duplicate checking for the federal Lifeline program for many years.
-The FCC has determined that it is appropriate for the NV to rely on those existing state agency functions, forging a partnership with the states to streamline the application process for consumers and further strengthen program integrity.
+The FCC has determined that it is appropriate for the National Verifier to rely on those existing state agency functions, forging a partnership with the states to streamline the application process for consumers and further strengthen program integrity.

-The NV operates in these states by using state eligibility data to validate carrier claims for federal Lifeline support.
+The National Verifier operates in these three states by using state eligibility data to validate service providers' claims for federal Lifeline support.
 Carriers continue to file and certify their own claims in the Lifeline Claims System (LCS).
 USAC rejects a claim if it cannot be substantiated by state data, and the carrier must refile.

-In the limited instances where a state does not verify the eligibility of subscribers, and carriers have performed such processes, the NV conducts eligibility verification as it has in other states.
-During the soft launch period, carriers may opt to continue using their legacy processes for such eligibility determinations, until such time that a full launch is announced.
+In the limited circumstances where a state does not verify the eligibility of subscribers, and service providers have performed such processes (i.e., broadband-only consumers in California), the National Verifier conducts eligibility verification as it does in other states.

-In partnership with the states, USAC and the FCC also perform reviews of state eligibility information and documentation to ensure that state eligibility determinations are made in accordance with the Commission's rules.
+In partnership with the states, USAC and the FCC also performs reviews of state eligibility information and documentation to ensure that state eligibility determinations are made in accordance with the Commission's rules.

-Note: NV and NLAD process information contained in this document applies to all states and territories except California, Oregon, and Texas as they follow the unique processes detailed above.
+Note: National Verifier and NLAD process information contained in this document applies to all states and territories except California, Oregon, and Texas as they follow the unique processes detailed above.